-Stacey Chang, Executive Director, Design Institute for Health, presented this poster of integration insights at our First Annual A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
+Stacey Chang, Executive Director, Design Institute for Health, presented this poster of integration insights at our First Annual Health CampaignTime-bound, intermittent activities which are deployed to address specific epidemiologic challenges, expediently fill delivery gaps, or provide surge coverage for health interventions.
 Effectiveness Coalition Meeting.

 Watch the presentation below.